 The products: NYX Cosmetics Strobe of Genius Illuminating Palette, NYX Cosmetics Pro Fan Brush

-2016, as I’ve said before, is having great spring for illuminators and highlighters.
+2016, as I’ve said before, is having a great spring for illuminators and highlighters.
 The contouring trend is holding steady with an additional strobing aspect, and the market has been absolutely overpopulated with highlighters.

 And hey, I’m no fool.
 If the beauty industry suddenly gives you 10x the amount of choices for a product category that you love, you snap up that opportunity like nobody’s business.